pitfail/pitfail-reports/report3/func_reqs.rst

         REQ-1, REQ-2, REQ-6, REQ-7, REQ-8, REQ-9

 Initiating Actor:
-        Any of: Webplayer, TwitterPlayer, MobilePlayer
+        Any of: WebPlayer, TwitterPlayer, MobilePlayer

 Actor's Goal:
         To purchase a security from the market, to add it to his portfolio, and